awjudd/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-1. Make a time series plot (i.e. `type="l"`) of the 5-minute interval (x-axis) and the average number of steps take, averaged across all days (y-axis).
+1. Make a time series plot (i.e. `type="l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).

 ```r